Nonlocal corrections to dynamical mean-field theory from the two-particle self-consistent method: Results

 \subsection{Spin susceptibility}

 From the double occupancy, we can now evaluate the spin fluctuations.
-As a proxy for the accuracy of the spin susceptibility at vanishing Matsubara frequency, \figref{fig:comp_chispmax_U_n} displays on a semi-log plot the maximum of the spin susceptibility at temperature $T=0.2$.
-In the small interaction strength regime $0<U<2$, the results agree quite well with the benchmark DiagMC results \cite{Simkovic_2021} for both methods~\footnote{A different definition of the spin operator was used in \cite{Simkovic_2021}.The Monte Carlo spin susceptibility was thus scaled by a factor of 4 to compare with the results from both TPSC methods.}.
-In the intermediate regime $2<U<4$, TPSC+DMFT gives quantitatively better results, especially close to half-filling.
+As a proxy for the accuracy of the spin susceptibility at vanishing Matsubara frequency, \figref{fig:comp_chispmax_U_n} displays on a semilogarithmic plot the maximum of the spin susceptibility at temperature $T=0.2$.
+In the small interaction strength regime $0<U<2$, the results agree quite well with the benchmark DiagMC results \cite{Simkovic_2022_benchmark} for both methods~\footnote{A different definition of the spin operator was used in \cite{Simkovic_2022_benchmark}.The Monte Carlo spin susceptibility was thus scaled by a factor of 4 to compare with the results from both TPSC methods.}.
+In the intermediate regime $2<U<4$, TPSC+DMFT gives quantitatively better results, especially close to half filling.
 There, standard TPSC is at its worse because, as seen in \figref{fig:comp_D_beta_demi_rempli}, it enters the renormalized classical regime at too high temperature.
 This also affects the charge fluctuations, as we discuss later.

-A similar behavior at the fixed density $n=0.875$ for various temperatures is seen in the semi-log plot of the maximum spin susceptibility as a function of interaction $U$ in \figref{fig:comp_chispmax_U_T}.
+A similar behavior at the fixed density $n=0.875$ for various temperatures is seen in the semilogarithmic plot of the maximum spin susceptibility as a function of interaction $U$ in \figref{fig:comp_chispmax_U_T}.
 The low-interaction maximum spin susceptibility agrees with benchmark DiagMC results for both methods, with TPSC+DMFT in slightly better quantitative agreement with DiagMC for $2<U<4$.
 This is especially true for low temperatures, where TPSC overestimates the spin susceptibility a lot more than TPSC+DMFT, again because it enters the renormalized classical regime at too high temperature.
-The system being relatively far from half-filling, the improvement brought by TPSC+DMFT is less than close to half-filling.
-This is consistent with the fact that the TPSC \emph{ansatz}, being a generalized Hartree-Fock approximation, is better away from half-filling in the dilute limit.
+The system being relatively far from half filling, the improvement brought by TPSC+DMFT is less than that at $n$ close to half filling.
+This is consistent with the fact that the TPSC \emph{ansatz}, being a generalized Hartree-Fock approximation, is better away from half filling in the dilute limit.